LauraWartschinski/overflow_with_joy/README.md

 }
 ```

 The attacker only needs to chose the username in such a way that the buffer spills over to the functionptr, which is saved on the stack directly next to the name buffer.
 Instead of having the functionptr point to play(), it should instead be made to point to jackpot() directly.
 The address of jackpot() might start with null bytes, but the attacker only has to overwrite the bytes that need to be changed.
 The input string `\xa1\xa2\xa3\xa4\xa5\xa6\xa7\xa8\xca\x47\x55\x55\x55\x55` sets 8 bytes that can be anything (stored as the user's name), followed by the address of jackpot().
+Executing `./hackme3 $(./exploit3)` achieves the same effect.
 (The address will probably have to be changed for the exploit to work on another system.
 Just run the program in gdb and use `disass jackpot` to see the address that is needed.)

 ![exploit3](https://github.com/LauraWartschinski/overflow_with_joy/blob/master/img/exploit3.png)

 ## Hackme 4 ##
-This time, the goal is to make the following function execute a syscall.
-How about a printf that prints "hacked" on the screen?
-To achieve this, syscall has to be executed, with the register RSI containing the address of the string that should be printed, RDX containing the length of the string, and RAX and RDX containing the value 1.
+This time, the goal is to make the program execute a syscall that was originally not present in the code.
+For example, an attacker could cause a printf that prints "hacked" on the screen.
+To achieve this, the assembler command 'syscall' has to be executed, with the register RSI containing the address of the string that should be printed, RDX containing the length of the string, and RAX and RDX containing the value 1.
 Possible shellcode for this without using any null bytes could look like this:

 ```
 eb 02                   jmp    0x4